Percy Grainger: European travels

 After Rose's funeral, Grainger sought solace in a return to work.
 In autumn 1922 he left for a year-long trip to Europe, where he collected and recorded Danish folk songs before a concert tour that took him to Norway, the Netherlands, Germany and England.
 In Norway he stayed with Delius at the latter's summer home.
 Delius was by now almost blind; Grainger helped fulfill his friend's wish to see a Norwegian sunset by carrying him (with some assistance) to the top of a nearby mountain peak.
 He returned to White Plains in August 1923.

 Although now less committed to a year-round schedule of concerts, Grainger remained a very popular performer.
 His eccentricities, often exaggerated for publicity reasons, reportedly included running into auditoriums in gym kit and leaping over the piano to create a grand entrance.
 In 1924, Grainger became a vegetarian, although he hated vegetables; his diet comprised primarily dairy, pastry, fruit, and nuts.

 While he continued to revise and re-score his compositions, he increasingly worked on arrangements of music by other composers, in particular works by Bach, Brahms, Fauré and Delius.
 Away from music, Grainger's preoccupation with Nordic culture led him to develop a form of English which, he maintained, reflected the character of the language before the Norman Conquest.
 Words of Norman or Latin origin were replaced by supposedly Nordic word-forms, such as "blend-band" (orchestra), "forthspeaker" (lecturer) and "writ-piece" (article).
 He called this "blue-eyed" English.
-His convictions of Nordic superiority eventually led Grainger, in letters to friends, to express his views in crudely racial and anti-Semitic terms; the music historian David Pear describes Grainger as, "at root, a racial bigot of no small order".
+His convictions of Nordic superiority eventually led Grainger, in letters to friends, to express his views in crudely racial and antisemitic terms; the music historian David Pear describes Grainger as, "at root, a racial bigot of no small order".

 Grainger made further trips to Europe in 1925 and 1927, collecting more Danish folk music with the aid of the octogenarian ethnologist Evald Tang Kristensen; this work formed the basis of the Suite on Danish Folksongs of 1928–1930.
 He also visited Australia and New Zealand, in 1924 and again in 1926.